bradleyjkemp/grpc-tools/README.md

 # all the requests made by the application will be logged to standard output in the grpc-dump window e.g.
 # {"service": "echo", "method": "Hi", "messages": ["....."] }
+# JSON will be logged to STDOUT and any info or warning messages will be logged to STDERR
 ```

 Many applications expect to talk to a gRPC server over TLS.
 For this you need to use the `--key` and `--cert` flags to point `grpc-dump` to certificates valid for the domains your application connects to.
 The recommended way to generate these files is via the excellent [`mkcert`](https://github.com/FiloSottile/mkcert) tool: